mhosman89/Webscraping-ASN/README.md

 4. json -- dump() to convet the python dictionary object to json obeject
 5. concurrent.futures -- ThreadExecutorPool to run the program on multithread for better performance

-To install required libraries use pip install for example: get beautifulsoup4 with: pip install beautifulsoup4
+To install required libraries use pip install -r requirements.txt

 ##